-Life-skill education -meaning, concept and importance- Ten core life-skills recommended by WHO- Strategies for developing individual life-skills at different levels(elementary and secondary)- Role of the teacher and community for facilitating and promoting learner's life skill.
+Life - skill education - meaning, concept and importance - Ten core life - skills recommended by WHO - Strategies for developing individual life - skills at different levels(elementary and secondary) - Role of the teacher and community for facilitating and promoting learner's life skill.

-- Presentation on the reports and policies on USE (Universalization of school education) - Conduct of survey of government and private schools to identify various forms of inequality
+- 1) Presentation on the reports and policies on USE (Universalization of school education). - 2) Conduct of survey of government and private schools to identify various forms of inequality. - 3) Assessment of quality education in any School as per the organizational/academic indicators. - 4) Analysis of any one text book with regard to incorporation of values/Human rights education. - 5) Observation and reporting on violation of child rights in any locality.

-- Assessment of quality education in any School as per the organizational/academic indicators - Analysis of any one text book with regard to incorporation of values/Human rights education - Observation and reporting on violation of child rights in any locality IV.
-REFERENCES: - Anand, C.L. et al (1993) Teacher and Education in Emerging Indian Society, NCERT, New Delhi - GOI (1986), National Policy on Education.MHRD, New Delhi - GOI (1992), Programme of Action (NPE), MHRD. - GOI (1992), Report of Core group on Value Orientation to Education, Planning Commission. - Glasser, W.(1990), The Quality School: Managing students without Coercion, New York: Perennial Library - Kaur, B.(2006), Teaching Peace, Conflict and Pride, New Delhi: Penguin Books. - Kumar, Arvind(2003) Environmental Challenges of the 21st Century, New Delhi : APH Publishing Corporation. - Kumar Krishna (1996).
-Learning from Conflict, New Delhi: Orient Longman - Ministry of Law and Justice (2009), Right to Education Act 2009, New Delhi, Govt. of India. - Ministry of Education, Education-66, Education Commissio and National Development, Ministry of Education, Govt. of India 1966 - Mohanty, J. (1986), School Education in Emerging Society, Sterling Publishers, New Delhi - NCERT (1986), School Education in India -Present Status and Future Needs, New Delhi. - NCERT (1992) Education in Values A Source Book(eds) Seshadri, C. Et al, NCERT, New Delhi - NCERT (1996), Human Rights, A Course Book, New Delhi. - NCTE (1997).
+- 1) Anand, C.L. et.al., 1993.
+Teacher and Education in Emerging Indian Society, NCERT, New Delhi. - 2) GOI, 1986.
+National Policy on Education.MHRD, New Delhi.

+- 3) GOI, 1992.
+Programme of Action (NPE), MHRD. - 4) GOI, 1992.
+Report of Core group on Value Orientation to Education, Planning Commission. - 5) Glasser, W., 1990.
+The Quality School: Managing students without Coercion, New York: Perennial Library. - 6) Kaur, B., 2006.
+Teaching Peace, Conflict and Pride, New Delhi: Penguin Books. - 7) Kumar, Arvind, 2003.
+Environmental Challenges of the 21st Century, New Delhi: APH Publishing Corporation. - 8) Kumar Krishna, 1996.
+Learning from Conflict, New Delhi: Orient Longman. - 9) Ministry of Law and Justice, 2009.
+Right to Education Act 2009, New Delhi, Govt. of India. - 10) Ministry of Education, Education 66, Education Commissio and National Development, Ministry of Education, Govt. of India, 1966. - 11) Mohanty, J., 1986.
+School Education in Emerging Society, Sterling Publishers, New Delhi. - 12) NCERT, 1986.
+School Education in India Present Status and Future Needs, New Delhi. - 13) NCERT, 1992.
+Education in Values A Source Book(eds) Seshadri, C. etal., NCERT, New Delhi. - 14) NCERT, 1996.
+Human Rights, A Course Book, New Delhi. - 15) NCTE, 1997.
 Human Rights and National Values for Teacher Educators.
-New Delhi. - NCERT (2005) National Curriculum Framework 2005, New Delhi. - UNDPA, Human Development Report, New Delhi, Oxford University Press. - UNESCO, (2004) Education for All: The Quality Imperative EFA Global Monitoring Report, Paris. - Varghese, N.V.
-(1995), School Effects on Achievement: A Study of Government and Private Aided Schools in Kerala.
+New Delhi. - 16) NCERT, 2005.
+National Curriculum Framework 2005, New Delhi. - 17) UNDPA, Human Development Report, New Delhi, Oxford University Press. - 18) UNESCO, 2004.
+Education for All: The Quality Imperative EFA Global Monitoring Report, Paris. - 19) Varghese, N.V., 1995.
+School Effects on Achievement: A Study of Government and Private Aided Schools in Kerala.
 In Kuldip Kumar (Ed.)
-School Effectiveness and learning Achievement at Primary stage: International perspectives, NCERT, New Delhi. - UNESCO (2001) Learning the way to peace: A UNICEF (2000); Defining quality in education, New York, Programme Division (Education). - UNESCO (2012).
+School Effectiveness and learning Achievement at Primary stage: International perspectives, NCERT, New Delhi. - 20) UNESCO, 2001.
+Learning the way to peace: A UNICEF (2000); Defining quality in education, New York, Programme Division (Education). - 21) UNESCO, 2012.
 Shaping the education of tomorrow: 2012 Report on the UN decade of education for sustainable development, Paris.

-PC I-1: PEDAGOGY OF TAMIL-[PART-2]
+PC I-1: PEDAGOGY OF TAMIL - [PART-2]

-acquires the knowledge of Dravidan languages and importance of tamil.
+- acquires the knowledge of Dravidan languages and importance of tamil. - understands the different methods of teaching tamil.

-- understands the different methods of teaching tamil. - develop interest in knowing the principles of translation and coining of new words - develops positive attitudes towards speaking and writing skills. - develops interest in construction of test.
+- develops interest in knowing the principles of translation and coining of new words. - develops positive attitudes towards speaking and writing skills. - develops interest in construction of test.

-Unit - 1: Dravidian Languages
+Unit-I: Dravidian Languages